unforced/new-bump/.cursorguides/tracking.md

 - **Integration Testing with Supabase**: Implement integration tests that make actual API calls to a test database.
 These tests can catch issues that unit tests with mocks might miss, such as incorrect query syntax or mismatched data structures.
 Use a dedicated test script to create and clean up test data, ensuring that tests are isolated and do not interfere with each other.
 - **Component Design**: Create reusable components with clear interfaces and proper styling to maintain consistency across the application.
 - **Modal Patterns**: Use modals for forms and dialogs to provide a consistent user experience for data entry and confirmation.
+- **Google Maps Integration**: Use the @react-google-maps/api library for integrating Google Maps into React applications.
+Implement proper loading states and error handling for API calls.
+Use the Places Autocomplete API for address input to ensure accurate location data.
+- **Environment Variables**: Store API keys and other sensitive information in environment variables to keep them secure and easily configurable across different environments.

 ## Action Plan (from Project Documentation)